How Algorithms Are Moving Toward Automation

 Here are some of our favorite tactics for optimizing bids and budgets:

 This is a sophisticated and powerful technique made easier with our Audience Builder Express.
-First, we generate a list of users sorted by revenue that is then manipulated to go much higher and much lower based on their place along the average.
+First, we generate a list of users sorted by revenue that is then manipulated to go much higher and much lower based on their place along with the average.
 This creates a profile of users who are “high value” and “low value” for Facebook.

 You can use any one of the attributes below in your profile: